huskerman34/htc-ccis1301.github.io/lecture_notes/moreGitHub.md

 Click the green "Create Repository" button.

+If you chose to initialize on GitHub, you can now clone the repository and follow the same steps you would normally to add files, commit and push them to GitHub.

 If you did not check the box to initialize on GitHub, the next screen gives you the commands to initialize the repository on your computer.

   <img src="{{ "/assets/images/shell-github-cmds/github-new-repo-cmds.png" | prepend: site.baseurl }}" alt="Screen capture showing commands to initialize locally." />